Starla

 Starla is a Philippine television drama fantasy series broadcast by ABS-CBN.
-Directed by Onat A. Diaz, Darnel Joy R. Villaflor and Jerome C. Pobocan, it stars Joel Torre, Jana Agoncillo, Enzo Pelojero, Judy Ann Santos, Meryll Soriano, Joem Bascon, and Raymart Santiago.
+Directed by Onat A. Diaz, Darnel Joy R. Villaflor and Jerome C. Pobocan, it stars Jana Agoncillo, Enzo Pelojero, Joel Torre, Judy Ann Santos, Meryll Soriano, Joem Bascon, and Raymart Santiago.
 It aired on the network's Primetime Bida line up and worldwide on TFC from October 7, 2019 to January 10, 2020, replacing The General’s Daughter and was replaced by Make It with You.

 Premise

 Starla is a story about renewed hope, the warmth of home, love for the family, wishes that come true, and impeccable forgiveness.
 It revolves around Buboy, a boy who discovers a wayward wishing star named Starla and uses her to save his town.